bondbenz/aipalettes/README.md

 ## :test_tube: Algorithm
 I've used a tweaked KNN to fit the output of a multiple classes and not a single class.

+## :moneybag: Donation
+Consider donating to support me for more projects and keep Ai Palettes alive!
+(Visit the website for more details)

 ## :copyright: 2021 Made with :heart: in Algeria :algeria: